hamstu/yomitan-api/docs/api_paths/ankiFields.md

 ## Response Example (200)

-Glossary has been truncated in this example.
+Glossary and media content have been truncated in this example.

 ```json
 {